colts70/The-Sematic-Stack/README.md

 URL answers where meaning lives, your main webite.

 Sitemap answers what concepts exist its the actual directory the first hop, crawl here first.
-The offical public ground for AI
+The offical public ground for AI. /sitemap (DFH anchor)
+→ semantic crawl declaration
+→ “start here”
+→ directory of conceptual surfaces, not URLs

 Canonical  what it is NOT (ambiguity fix)

 ✅ Professional Defaults (Keep It Clean)